Pre-Sumerians

 given for Level II.

-In Level III the architecture has a different pattern.
+III the architecture has a different pattern.
 Level IIIA has

 T-shaped buildings with fortification features.
 These include walls,